telemaxx/mapsforgesrv_with_gradle/README.md

 	4. -if interface listen on. this is optional, without localhost is used. possibilities -if all -if localhost with "-if all" its useful to run on a server. raspberry runs nice.
 	5. -l  preffered language if availible in the map file
+    6. -s  when using a themefile, selecting the style

 -------------
 ### Contributors